eremeyev/freshmind/README.md

 # Alfabet
-Generate alfabet letters along with commands in terminal to refresh your mind.
+Generate alfabet letters along with commands in terminal for exersice to refresh your mind.

 # Instructions:
 Read out loud letters and do commands in the same time.